nigiord/webpage-giordano/Raw/pages/cv.md

     * Developed a brand-new dynamical method of global sensitivity analysis

-    * Helped to identify key parameters driving the model dynamics and reduce its complexity
+    * Helped to identify the key parameters driving the model dynamics and to reduce its complexity

 Feb.-Jun.
 2011
 :   **Research Assistant (Intern)